-Buckeye Health Plan complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Notice of Non-Discrimination.
+Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Buckeye Health Plan does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

-Buckeye Health Plan:
+Buckeye Health Plan: → Provides free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters and written information in other formats (large print, accessible electronic formats, other formats).

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters and written information in other formats (large print, accessible electronic formats, other formats). - Provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.
+→ Provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.

-If you need these services, contact Buckeye Health Plan's Member Services at 1-866-549-8289 TTY: 711.
+If you need these services, contact Buckeye Health Plan's Member Services at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.